-PR for interior designers can be petrifying when you first dive into it.
+Interior design PR can be petrifying when you first dive into it.
 So many options, so much advice, and not to mention how much it has changed over recent years.

-To cut right down to it and give you the essentials for running your own PR, knowing what you need to do and how to maximise your return – I’ve enlisted the help of Cara Ward, co-founder of Pure PR and head of their interiors and lifestyle division.
+To cut right down to it and give you the essentials for running your own public relations, knowing what you need to do and how to maximise your return – I’ve enlisted the help of Cara Ward, co-founder of Pure PR and head of their interiors and lifestyle division to walk us through the world of PR in the interior design industry.

 Over to Cara…

 “If I was down to my last dollar I would spend it on PR” is the famous quote from Bill Gates.
-Although he wasn’t an interior designer he was the master class of PR.
+Although he wasn’t an interior designer he was the master class of public relations.

 The interior design world is a highly competitive one and being recognised and respected is increasingly more difficult to achieve.
 So the key is to remember that good PR needs to be planned, strategically timed, proactive and focused.